atomic_queue

 Follow the official tutorial on how to consume conan packages.
 Details specific to this library are available in ConanCenter.

-Building is necessary to run the tests and benchmarks.
+Building is necessary to run the unit-tests and benchmarks.

 git clone https://github.com/cameron314/concurrentqueue.git